MeganNyhan/CI_PP5_SALT/README.md

 </details>
 <hr>

-    2."As a user of the site, I want to be able to View Court News Stories."
+    2."As a user of the site, I would like to be able to view the products available to buy within categories."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 |Home section of blog post site| The user can scroll through the content uploaded by the site admin and read the court news stories| The user can browse through the content on the site| Works as expected|